alperkay/fx_converter/README.md

 ## Notes for further development considerations:

+- Drew ui inspiration from Google, DuckDuckGo and TransferWise FX converters.
+(Google also doesn't deal with large numbers.
+TransferWise doesn't inform user for errors coming from the server).
 - There's no visual feedback that user has to scroll horizontally for the added currencies.
+- Proper rounding of decimals is missing.
 - This app doesn't deal with proper displaying of large numbers since Javascript's Number primitive has limitations.
 This can be solved with custom functionality.
 - There's no thousand separators for easier reading.
 - Vue Router can be used to set url query params after user actions, so that the resulting url can be shareable and fetches automatically based on the params.